ricardojmendez/Kinect2Remote/README.md

 Using the Kinect 2 Remote with Unity?
 [You'll need a custom RabbitMQ .Net client](https://github.com/ricardojmendez/rabbitmq-dotnet-client) for now.
 [See this pull request for details](https://github.com/rabbitmq/rabbitmq-dotnet-client/pull/24).

-## TODO

-* Consider if keeping KinectBodyReceiver and KinectBodyReceiverLastOnly separate or if to integrate them.

 (To be expanded)